verilylifesciences/site-selection-tool/docs/terra_featured_workspace/dashboard.md

 ![white space](https://storage.googleapis.com/terra-featured-workspaces/QuickStart/white-space.jpg)

-Now, from the Metis notebooks, you can **refer to the file in the workspace bucket** like so:
+Now, from the Baseline Site Selection Tool notebooks, you can **refer to the file in the workspace bucket** like so:
 ```
 os.path.join(os.environ['WORKSPACE_BUCKET'], 'path/to/the/file/you/uploaded.csv')
 ```